Home Loan Basics: Reasons to Refinance

 Changing Borrowers

-Things Borrowers Should Consider When Refinancing
+Things To Consider When Refinancing

 Time Since Your Purchase or Last Refinance

 How long has it been since you got your loan?
-Although there is really no limit to the number of times you can refinance your home, many lenders require a minimum amount of time between home loans.
-The requirement varies by lender and product.
-A common waiting period is often 6 months, but it could also be a minimum of 4 months or even 7 months or more.
-It depends on the loan product and the lender’s requirements.
+Although there is really no limit to the number of times you can refinance your home, many lenders require a minimum amount of time between loans.
+This varies by lender and product.

-Length of Time You Plan to Keep Your Home
+How Long You Plan to Keep Your Home

-Calculating Your Break-Even Point
+Your Calculated Break-Even Point

-When the goal of refinancing is to save money through a lower interest rate, it is helpful to calculate a basic break-even point for the new loan.
-It’s the estimated point at which your monthly savings from the refinance cover the costs of the new loan.
-For example, if the cost of the refinance is $2,400 and you will save $120 a month in interest, the break-even point is 20 months.
-After 20 months, the cost of the refinance will be covered by the amount you have saved each month in interest expense.
+For example, if the cost of the refinance is $2,400 and you’ll save $120 a month in interest, the break-even point is 20 months.
+After 20 months, the cost of the refinance will be covered by the amount you’ve saved each month in interest expenses.

 Your Current Credit Score

-Your credit score has an impact on the interest rate you are offered.
-Generally, the higher your credit score, the lower the interest rate offered.
-If your credit score has risen since your last loan, an improved interest rate may now be available to you.
 On the other hand, if your credit report has taken a hit in the last year or so, you may have fewer options for a lower rate.
 You can get a free annual credit report from each of the credit agencies to review before you apply for a loan.

 Your Existing Loan Type

-There are many different loan programs available for your consideration when refinancing.
-However, your existing loan type may offer a streamlined refinance program that could potentially save you time and money.
-The Interest Rate Reduction Refinance Loan (IRRRL) is a streamlined refinance program available for VA-to-VA refinances.
-For borrowers with FHA loans, there are streamlined programs available for lower interest rates and also a cash-out refinance option.
-These programs offer some unique benefits; however, a borrower will benefit from exploring a number of different loan types before settling on one.
+For example, the Interest Rate Reduction Refinance Loan (IRRRL) is a streamlined refinance program available for VA-to-VA refinances.
+For borrowers with FHA loans, there are streamlined programs available for lower interest rates and a cash-out refinance option.
+These programs offer some unique benefits; however, it’s always good to explore many options before settling on one.

 Closing Costs

 When interest rates decline, you may have an opportunity to save money through a mortgage refinance.
 However, you don’t need to wait for a major drop in interest rates to explore the benefits of refinancing.
-Whether it’s a good time for you to refinance depends on your individual situation and your specific plans for the future.

 Home Loan Basics: Reasons to Refinance

-This blog post was published by Axos Bank on June 20, 2019 and last updated on June 20, 2019.
+This blog post was published by Axos Bank on June 20, 2019 and last updated on August 2, 2023.